Which children's charities are fighting poverty in the UK?

 The Trussell Trust, the UK’s largest network of food banks, gave out nearly two million three-day emergency food parcels in the year up to March 2020, 700,000 of which went to children.
 Even more kids needed food aid during the pandemic.

 The Children’s Society works to ensure poverty doesn’t blight children’s futures, campaigning on issues affecting financially-stricken families and providing vital food, hygiene essentials and temporary accommodations.

 For those wanting to donate to more local charities, Children North East is one such organisation.

-It promises support for vulnerable children living in poverty in their families, schools and communities.
+The charity, now 130 years old, promises support for vulnerable children living in poverty in their families, schools and communities.